harshagarwal87/ExData_Plotting1/README.md

 ## Note

-Ensure Data set is saved in working directory before running the code.
+Ensure data set is saved in working directory before running the code.